ab-anand/ZDrive/README.rst

-*A lightweight and easy to use library to upload and download contents from Google Drive.!*
+*A lightweight and easy to use library to upload and download contents from Google Drive.*

 :Author: Abhinav Anand